Philippines Exposition (1887): History

 Upon the advertising of the project, the latter was met by racist commentary from sectors of the local press.
 The main venues were the Palacio de Velázquez and the Palacio de Cristal.

 Insofar the exhibition aimed for a holistic representation of the Philippines, natives from different ethnic groups, fauna, flora and Philippine craftmanship were brought to Madrid.
-43 natives (naturales) arrived to Madrid to be exhibited as samples in a human zoo (reportedly including "some igorots, one negrito, several tagalog, chamorros, carolinos, Jolo moros and a group of visayans").
+43 natives (naturales) arrived to Madrid to be exhibited (reportedly including "some igorots, one negrito, several tagalog, chamorros, carolinos, Jolo moros and a group of visayans").
 Another 12 natives arrived later to Madrid.
 The intellectual author behind the exhibition of the naturales was Pedro Payo, Archbishop of Manila.
 The physiognomy of the natives was studied and they were measured up.
 The natives were distributed in two villages: the "ranchería igorrote", destined to display "uncivilized" natives and the so-called "Pueblo indio de Santiago", for the Christianized and "civilized" ones (indios).
 Locations outside the two villages displayed female indias weaving fabrics and rolling cigars.

 It was inaugurated on 30 June 1887 in El Retiro by the Queen Regent Maria Christina, accompanied by the infanta Isabel.
 It closed on 30 October 1887.